-Name Age Positions and Offices Held and Principal Occupation Carrie L. Chelko 50 Executive Vice President, General Counsel of Jackson of New York, a position held since September 2021.
+Name Age Positions and Offices Held and Principal Occupation Carrie L. Chelko 1 50 Executive Vice President, General Counsel of Jackson of New York, a position held since September 2021.
 As Executive Vice President and General Counsel, Ms. Chelko oversees Legal, Compliance, Corporate Communications and Responsibility, and Shared Services & Operations (Legal), and beginning January 2024, one new group, Government Relations.
 From September 13, 2021 until August 2022, Ms. Chelko also served as Corporate Secretary of Jackson of New York.
 From August 30, 2021 until September 13, 2021, Ms. Chelko was Executive Vice President of Jackson of New York.
 Prior to joining Jackson, from April 2020 through August 2021, Ms. Chelko was Senior Vice President and Chief Compliance Officer of Fidelity Investments, Personal Investing.
 Prior to Fidelity, from May 2013 through March 2020, Ms. Chelko served as the Senior Vice President and Chief Counsel at Lincoln Financial Group.
-Don W. Cummings 60 Senior Vice President and Chief Accounting Officer of Jackson of New York, a position assumed in December 2020.
+Don W. Cummings 2 60 Senior Vice President and Chief Accounting Officer of Jackson of New York, a position assumed in December 2020.
 From December 2020 to September 2021, Mr. Cummings was Controller of Jackson of New York.
 Prior to coming to Jackson, Mr. Cummings served as interim Chief Financial Officer at Fortitude Reinsurance Company Ltd. since 2019 and previously held various finance roles at American International Group, Inc., including Global Corporate Controller.
 Mr. Cummings is a Certified Public Accountant.
 Devkumar D. Ganguly 48 Executive Vice President, Chief Operating Officer of Jackson of New York, a position assumed in February 2021.
 Mr. Ganguly has served in various leadership roles with Jackson National of New York including Senior Vice President and Chief Information Officer from July 2018 to February 2021.
 Laura L. Prieskorn 56 Chief Executive Officer and President of Jackson of New York, a position assumed in February 2021.
 Ms. Prieskorn is also a member of Jackson Financial Inc.'s Board of Directors.
 Ms. Prieskorn has been with Jackson National Life Insurance Company for more than 30 years, serving in roles of increasing responsibilities.
 Ms. Prieskorn's prior management positions include Chief Operating Officer from April 2019 through February 2021, and Senior Vice President, Chief Administration Officer from December 2009 through April 2019.
-Christopher A. Raub 53 Executive Vice President, Chief Risk Officer of Jackson of New York, a position assumed in April 2023.
-Prior to his appointment as the Chief Risk Officer of Jackson of New York, Mr. Raub served as Senior Managing Director of Insurance, PPM America, Inc., a subsidiary of JFI ("PPM") and an affiliate of Jackson of New York, since April 2019.
-From January 2017 to April 2019, Mr. Raub served as PPM's Senior Managing Director of Portfolio Strategy.